sawedge/solar_analysis/docs/index.md

 ---

-*This analysis was conducted using Python with pandas, matplotlib, and seaborn.
+*This analysis was conducted using Python with pandas, matplotlib, and numpy.
+All visualizations are generated directly from the processed data in our pipeline.
 Full code available in the [GitHub repository](https://github.com/sawedge/solar_analysis).*